• Skip to main content

 Top tips to ensure this recipe turns out perfectly

-Cutting cold butter into the dry ingredients creates pockets of fat, which melt during baking and give the bread its tender, biscuit-like crumb.
+4. Use cold butter: Cutting it into the dry ingredients creates pockets of fat that melt during baking, giving the bread its tender, biscuit-like crumb.
 Make sure the butter is straight from the fridge.

 • Slices of strawberry zucchini quick bread on a plate.